awsdocs/amazon-cloudwatch-events-user-guide/doc_source/ScheduledEvents.md

 You can create rules that self\-trigger on an automated schedule in CloudWatch Events using cron or rate expressions\.
 All scheduled events use UTC time zone and the minimum precision for schedules is 1 minute\.

+CloudWatch Events supports cron expressions and rate expressions\.
+Rate expressions are simpler to define but don't offer the fine\-grained schedule control that cron expressions support\.
+For example, with a cron expression, you can define a rule that triggers at a specified time on a certain day of each week or month\.
+In contrast, rate expressions trigger a rule at a regular rate, such as once every hour or once every day\.

+**Note**
 CloudWatch Events does not provide second\-level precision in schedule expressions\.
 The finest resolution using a cron expression is a minute\.
 Due to the distributed nature of the CloudWatch Events and the target services, the delay between the time the scheduled rule is triggered and the time the target service honors the execution of the target resource might be several seconds\.
 Your scheduled rule is triggered within that minute, but not on the precise 0th second\.

-CloudWatch Events supports the following formats for schedule expressions\.

 **Topics**
 + [Cron Expressions](#CronExpressions)